krisynC/Portfolio/README.md

-# 🚀 React Portfolio Project (Multi Page App)
+# 🚀 React Portfolio Application

-This is a multi-page React application built using React Router.
+A component-driven React application built using Vite and React Router.
-It contains multiple mini-projects and a central Employee Manager system demonstrating CRUD operations and state management.
+This project demonstrates modern frontend concepts like routing, state management, CRUD operations, and API integration.

 ---

-## ✨ Features

-### 🧭 Routing System
-- Home Page
-- About Page
-- Contact Page
-- Projects Page

-### 👨‍💼 Employee Manager (CRUD)
-- Add Employee
-- Update Employee
-- Delete Employee
-- State managed using `useState` in parent component (App.jsx)

-### 🎮 Mini Projects
-- Tic Tac Toe Game
-- Login / Signup Authentication UI (frontend simulation)
-- Fruit Cart (quantity management)
-- Shopping Cart (price calculation logic)

-### ⚡ UI Structure
-- Navbar persistent across pages
-- Page-based routing layout
-- Component-based architecture
+## 🧭 Application Structure (Component Driven)

+This application is built using a modular, component-based architecture where each feature is treated as an independent module and integrated into the main application via routing.

+All features are organized under a single React SPA.

 ---

+## 🎯 Feature Modules

+All of the following are implemented as reusable components/modules inside the application:

+- 👨‍💼 Employee Manager (CRUD Operations)
+- 🎮 Tic Tac Toe Game (Interactive state-based logic)
+- 🧺 Fruit Cart (Quantity management system)
+- 🛒 Shopping Cart (Price + item management)
+- 🔐 Login / Signup Authentication (Frontend auth simulation)

+---

+## ⚡ Core Concepts Used

+### 🧩 Component Driven Architecture
+- Each feature is broken into independent components
+- Reusable UI and logic structure
+- Clean separation of concerns

+### 🔄 State Management
+- useState for local and shared state
+- Props drilling for state communication
+- State lifting in App.jsx

+### 🌐 Routing System
+- React Router DOM used for navigation
+- Each module is accessible via a dedicated route

+### 🔗 REST API Integration
+- Employee Manager fetches initial data using REST API
+- Example:
+  - GET request used to fetch users from external API (`jsonplaceholder`)
+- Demonstrates real-world data fetching and async handling

+---

 ## 🛠️ Tech Stack

 - React JS
+- Vite
 - React Router DOM
 - JavaScript (ES6+)
+- REST API (Fetch)
 - CSS
-- Vite

 ---

-## 📂 Project Structure
+## 📂 Project Architecture